stevencombs/retrocombs.github.io/_posts/2015/2015-09-19-book-review-the-lego-architect.md

 # Content

 The flow of information is simple and effective.
-He groups his models by architectural styles.
+He groups his models by architectural style.
 Within each chapter, Tom provides a brief review of the historical significance and unique characteristics of a style.
 The book includes the following architectural styles:

 * Neoclassical
 * Prairie